AndresUrregoAngel/aws-sonwflake-streaming-batch-integration/README.md

 4. S3 raw landing zone: This bucket will host the data insert as result of the step 3 `SnowflakeOrchestrator` execution.
 This step will create sequentially `csv` files in this bucket over the path `kinesiscsv/sensor-<sendorId>`.
 Each of these files content the number of records sets on the batch to read from the Kinesis Data Streaming configuration of the lambda fucntion `SnowflakeOrchestrator`.
 These files will feed the micro-batch process trigger by Snowflake [SNOWPIPE](https://docs.snowflake.com/en/user-guide/data-load-snowpipe-intro.html)

-5. Snowflake staging landing zone
+5. Snowflake staging landing zone : The pipeline will end up having an automare feed process to populate two tables into the snowflake staging zone `KINESIS_SENSORS_STREAMING` and `KINESIS_SENSORS_MICROBATCH`, the scripts for these tables are available [here]().
+Once the pipeline will be executed the data will flow all the architecture long until end up landing in each of these tables.